-The ability to generate patient-specific Pluripotent stem cells gives hope that we can grow replacement kidneys ‘in a dish’ that can someday be used in transplatation.
-This has become a major focus in the lab.
+The ability to generate patient-specific pluripotent stem cells gives hope that we can grow replacement kidneys ‘in a dish’ that can someday be used in transplantation.
+Understanding the potential of kidney organoids is a major focus.

 Over 100,000 people per year develop kidney failure in the US and most are treated with dialysis therapy.
 While life-saving, this procedure is costly, inconvenient and accelerates heart disease.

 An average dialysis patient has a 1 in 5 chance of dying every year.
 Paying for dialysis costs 7 percent of the entire Medicare budget, even though these patients make up only 1 percent of the Medicare population.

 In The Humphreys Lab we are developing new and innovative treatments to help patients with kidney disease.
 We are using human stem cells to generate kidney organoids in a dish, with a goal of one day transplanting them into patients with kidney failure.
 We also study the kidney’s ability to regenerate itself so that we can harness this ability for therapeutic uses.